iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 # External Dependencies

-There are cases when data is so large, or its processing is organized in a way that you would like to avoid moving it out of its external/remote location.
+There are cases when data is so large, or its processing is organized in a way such that you would like to avoid moving it out of its external/remote location.
 For example from a network attached storage (NAS) drive, processing data on HDFS, running [Dask](https://dask.org/) via SSH, or having a script that streams data from S3 to process it.

+External <abbr>dependencies</abbr> and
-A mechanism for external <abbr>dependencies</abbr> and [external outputs](/doc/user-guide/managing-external-data) provides a way for DVC to track data outside of the <abbr>project</abbr>.
+[external outputs](/doc/user-guide/managing-external-data) provide ways to track data outside of the <abbr>project</abbr>.

-## Description
+## How it works

-With DVC, you can specify external files as dependencies for your pipeline stages.
+You can specify external files or directories as dependencies for your pipeline stages.
 DVC will track changes in them and reflect this in the output of `dvc status`.